axllent/wireguard-vanity-keygen/README.md

-# Wireguard vanity keygen
+# WireGuard vanity keygen

 [![Go Report Card](https://goreportcard.com/badge/github.com/axllent/wireguard-vanity-keygen)](https://goreportcard.com/report/github.com/axllent/wireguard-vanity-keygen)

-A command-line vanity (public) key generator for [Wireguard](https://www.wireguard.com/).
+A command-line vanity (public) key generator for [WireGuard](https://www.wireguard.com/).
 It only matches the prefix of generated public keys, and not whether the search matches anywhere in the public key.
 The concept is based on [wireguard-vanity-address](https://github.com/warner/wireguard-vanity-address), however I wanted something a little more streamlined.

 ## Features